jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 There is only so much room for "sign in with X" brands.

-The DID Web Authorization Framework addresses these limitations by introducing decentralized cooperative protocols that allow any domain to both host and use identifiers and credentials cross-domain.
+The DID Web Authorization Framework addresses these limitations by introducing decentralized cooperative protocols that allow any domain to both host and consume cross-domain identifiers and credentials.

 Instead of authenticating in with an email and password, or with a major centralized brand, users can authenticate using any valid identity hosted